Baron India Fund: Latest Insights and Commentary

 CONTRIBUTORS

-• Bharti Airtel Limited contributed during the quarter driven by steady earnings performance and visibility into strong future free cash flow generation, as the company has passed its peak capex intensity.
-As India’s dominant mobile operator, Bharti is profiting from ongoing industry consolidation.
-In particular, Vodafone Idea, a key player and competitor, is on the verge of bankruptcy amid severe pricing pressure and an unsustainable balance sheet.
-We retain conviction as Bharti transforms into a digital services company and benefits from rising mobile tariffs.
+- Bharti Airtel Limited is a leading telecommunications company, with operations in 18 countries across Asia and Africa.
+The company’s offerings include wireless services, mobile commerce, and fixed-line broadband.
+Shares rose on steady earnings and visibility into strong future free cash flow generation, as the company has moved past its period of peak capital intensity.
+As India’s dominant mobile operator, Bharti Airtel is benefiting from ongoing industry consolidation.
+In particular, competitor Vodafone Idea appears on the verge of bankruptcy amid severe pricing pressure and an unsustainable balance sheet.
+We retain conviction in Bharti Airtel as it continues to transform into a digital services provider and capitalize on rising mobile tariffs.

 DETRACTORS